 - Your admission to the course will be final once the payment of the fee is made.

-- The deadline for application is 1 June 2018.
+- The deadline for application is 1 May 2019.
+Applications that are received afterwards will still be considered, but admission will depend on the availability of places.
 Applicants will be admitted on a rolling basis.
 Early application is strongly advised.

 Lecturers and speakers

-Dr Joseph Powderly (academic coordinator), Assistant Professor in Public International Law, Law Faculty, Leiden University
+Dr. Joseph Powderly (academic coordinator), Associate Professor in Public International Law, Law Faculty, Leiden University

 - Grotius Centre for International Legal Studies